fiberseq/train-m6A-calling/anupamaj/paper_v1/README.md

 Previously, the methylated Adenines (m6A) were identified using a machine learning based pipleine called IPDSummary from PacBio, but this pipeline has three significant short comings.
 First, it needs sub-read level information, which is no longer available with current sequencers like Revio.
 Second, IPDsummary is extremely slow, with run times of more than a day for a SMRT flowcell.
 Third, the IPDSummary code is closed-source.
 In this work, we first train supervised CNN models which beat IPDSummary and XGBoost models.
 The positive labels for the supervised CNN are derived from a Gaussian mixture model on top of IPDSummary m6A calls.
 The negative labels are derived from a nucleosome occupancy HMM model.

 Lack of ground truth is a significant shortcoming of the supervised approach of m6A calling.
 Since the m6A labels are derived from IPDSummary, they can contain false positives.
 Therefore, we design a semi-supervised task, in line with target-decoy design for PSM identification in proteomics.
-We assume that our m6A set is a mixed population with false positives.
+We assume that our m6A set is a mixed population containing both true and false positives.

 ## Data download